 Imagine being at your most productive and creative, but also at your happiest.
 This is achieved in a state called FLOW.
 In Positive Psychology, flow is a state when you are fully immersed in an activity, feeling energized, and completely absorbed in the moment.

-Everyone can achieve flow, but we wanted to find out how experts and high achievers get into flow.
+All of us can achieve flow, but we wanted to find out how experts and high-achievers get into flow, then use the data to benefit everyone.
 This year we asked a panel of 11 experts and high achievers what flow means to them and how their mindset and equipment play a part in bringing flow into their lives.
 We’ve been studying flow states to help design more meaningful experiences for people.
 As designers, the deeper we understand people, the better we can create experiences that empower and inspire them.

 Join us on 11th March 2021 where we present the findings of our FLOW X DESIGN study.
 In the meantime, enjoy our interview with the inspiring Eimear Noone.

 Eimear Noone is an award-winning conductor & composer, with a resume featuring iconic video games such as World of Warcraft, Diablo, and many other big names, as well as the first woman to lead the orchestra at the Oscars.

 Eimear says her biggest accomplishment was how she felt during the Academy Awards performance, making history as the first woman to conduct at the Oscars.